johnhitz203/ecto_example/README.md

 ## Using This Environment

 This environment is simple to use.
-Fork the environment to your host computer into as `my_project`, add a `my_project/src/` directory for the docker container to store your project in.
+Fork ro clone the environment to your host computer into `my_project`, add a `my_project/src/` directory for the docker container to store your project in.
 Edit the Dockerfile to select the version of Elixir and Phoenix that you want to use for your project and build the image with the following command.
 This image uses the image `elixier:latest`, but it's best